Gevrey well posedness for $3$-evolution equations with variable coefficients: Sobolev well-posedness for the Cauchy problem

 \subsection{Lower bound estimates for the real parts}

-In this subsection, we will derive some estimates from below for the real parts of the lower order terms of $(iP)_\Lambda$ and we use them to achieve a well posedness result for the Cauchy problem \eqref{equation_conjugated_cauchy_problem}.
+In this subsection, we will derive some estimates from below for the real parts of the lower order terms of $(iP)_\Lambda$ and we use them to achieve a well-posedness result for the Cauchy problem \eqref{equation_conjugated_cauchy_problem}.
 We start noticing that for $|\xi| > hR_{a_3}$ we have

 We also observe that

 because $\langle x \rangle \geq \frac12 \langle \xi \rangle^{2}_{h}$ on the support of $(1-\psi)(\langle x \rangle \langle \xi \rangle^{-2}_{h})$.